vuejs/awesome-vue/.github/pull_request_template.md

 ### `General`
 > ✏️ Mark the necessary items without changing the structure of the PR template.

-- [ ] Pull request template structure not broken
+- [ ] Pull request template structure not broke.

 ### `Type`